florianfesti/boxes/documentation/src/install.rst

 **git repository easy way**

-After cloning it may be most convenient to generate the .inx files right in place by executing :code:`scripts/boxes2inkscape` with the taget path as only parameter.
+After cloning it may be most convenient to generate the .inx files right in place by executing :code:`scripts/boxes2inkscape` with the target path as only parameter.

 - global: :code:`scripts/boxes2inkscape /usr/share/inkscape/extensions/`